kdvolder/spring-blog-2015-03/README.md

 You can open your app running locally at http://localhost:8080.
 All you'll get is a `404` error page, but that is exactly as expected since we haven't yet added any real content to our app.

 Now what about the bells and whistles I promised?
 "Run As >> Boot App" is pretty much a plain Java launcher but provides some extra options to customize the launch configurations it creates.
-To see those options we need to open the "Launch Configuration Editor", accesible from the ![Debug] or ![Run] toolbar buttont
+To see those options we need to open the "Launch Configuration Editor", accesible from the ![Debug] or ![Run] toolbar button in the "Run/Debug Configurations..." pull-down menu:

+![run-conf-menu]

+You'll find the "Launch Configuration" for the app we just launched under the "Spring Boot App".
+If you've use the Java Launch Config Editor in Eclipse this should look familiar.
+The 'Main' tab has been replaced with a Spring Boot specific one that has some extra stuff.
+There are too many things here to discuss them all.
+See the [STS 3.6.4 release notes] for more info.
+Let's just do something simple, override the default http port of 8080 to something else.
+The "Override Properties" section makes this easy.
+You probably guessed that this can be done by setting a system property.
+But what, you wonder, is the name of that property exactly "spring.port", "http.port", "spring.server.port"?
+Fortunately the launch config editor provides some basic content assist.
+Just type 'port' and it makes a few suggestions:

+![override-property]

 [menu-new-starter]:https://raw.githubusercontent.com/kdvolder/spring-blog-2015-03/master/img/menu-new-spring-starter.png
 [new-starter-wizard]:https://raw.githubusercontent.com/kdvolder/spring-blog-2015-03/master/img/new-starter-wizard.png